-With added baby weight; your joints are going to be under more stress than usual, particular in the later stages of pregnancy.
+With added baby weight your joints are going to be under more stress than usual, particularly in the later stages of pregnancy.

 Yep… Pregnancy; the gift that keeps giving.

-By choosing a shoe with ankle and arch supports you can reduce joint pains associated with walking if not eliminate them all together.
+By choosing a shoe with ankle and arch supports you can reduce joint pains associated with walking if not eliminate them altogether.